JCMexplains/writing-for-success-2023/textbook.md

     - In-text, or parenthetical, citations are complete and correctly formatted.
-    - Sources cited within the paper match the sources listed in the references or works cited section.
+    - Sources cited within the paper match the sources listed in the References or Works Cited section.
-    - The references or works cited section uses correct formatting and lists entries in alphabetical order.
+    - The References or Works Cited section uses correct formatting and lists entries in alphabetical order.

 3. As electronic media continually change, guidelines for citing